 • carrion.

 They feed the larvae with protein food.
 To do this, in nature, workers catch insects, including green corpse flies.
-In urban areas, they bite off small pieces of meat in the market or find the corpse of a dead animal.
+In urban environments, they bite off small pieces of meat at the market or find the corpse of a dead animal.

-Stocks for the winter are not made, since the entire wasp family dies out in the fall, and only the queen “leaves” for the winter.
+They do not make reserves for the winter, since the entire aspen family dies out in the fall, and only the queen “leaves” for the winter.

-The family of real bees, in the absence of ready-made artificial hives and bumblebees, finds a suitable cavity and begins to build honeycombs there.
-Their nests do not have a specific shape, as they depend on the cavity in which the queen has settled.
+A family of real bees, in the absence of ready-made artificial hives and bumblebees, finds a suitable cavity and begins to build honeycombs there.
+Their nests have no a certain shape, since they depend on the cavity in which the queen has settled.

-The most common and familiar to us real wasps, at the sight of which people are not mistaken in belonging to an insect, build nests on their own.
-In Russia, two types can be found: a top elongated vertically (such is drawn in cartoons) and a curved "plate" of irregular shape.
-"Plate" resembles the core of a sunflower, from which the seeds were taken out.
+The most common and familiar to us, real wasps, at the sight of which people are not mistaken about the identity of the insect, build nests on their own.
+In Russia, there can be two types: a vertically elongated top (the kind they draw in cartoons) and a curved “plate” irregular shape.
+The “plate” resembles a sunflower core from which the seeds have been removed.

-The “elongated top” may turn out to be a nest of hornets.
+The “extended top” may turn out to be a nest of hornets.

-Wasps build their nests from chewed pulp glued together with saliva.
+Wasps build their nests from chewed cellulose glued together with saliva.
 The structure of the nest material strongly resembles thick paper.

-The bee has notches and a "lock" on the tip.
+The bee has serrations and a “lock” on the tip.
 This prevents the stinger from being removed from the victim's body.
 Therefore, the worker defending the nest dies after the attack.
-For this reason, the bees attack themselves only if you climb into their hive.
+For this reason, bees attack themselves only if you climb into their hive.

-Insects can easily extract bumblebee and wasp stings from the victim and use them again.
-Pain from a bite directly depends on their size.
-Moreover, the wasp often bites "just like that."
-With a bumblebee, you have to try very hard to make him sting.
+Insects can easily remove bumblebee and wasp stings from the victim and use them again.
+The pain from a bite directly depends on their size.
+Moreover, the wasp often bites “just like that.”
+With a bumblebee, you have to try really hard to get it to sting.

 Behavior

 Bumblebee is a loner.
-If disturbed, he will fly away.
-Representatives of the genus Bombus attack only in case of danger to the nest.
+If disturbed, it will fly away.
+Representatives of the genus Bombus attack only if the nest is in danger.

-A single worker bee can sometimes curl around an object, figuring out the degree of its danger to itself.
-But it will not sting if you do not wave your arms and do not make sudden movements.
-Amicably attack only when attacking the hive.
+A solitary worker bee can sometimes hover around an object, determining the degree of its danger to itself.
+But it won’t sting if you don’t wave your arms or make sudden movements.
+They attack together only when attacking a hive.

-The wasp is the most absurd and annoying creature of all three.
-May curl around an object for a long time.
-And it often stings for the reason "I want it that way."
+The wasp is the most quarrelsome and annoying creature of all three.
+Can hover around an object for a long time.
+And it often stings because “I want it that way.”

 If they suddenly disappear

-Ecologists of the world are sounding the alarm, pointing to a decrease in the number of bee and bumblebee families.
-If you imagine that wasps, bumblebees, bees suddenly disappeared, then hardly anyone will notice the absence of the former.
-Other lovers of insects and carrion will take their place.
-There is not much difference who will destroy the pests.
-However, one should not forget that in addition to harm, as well as their relatives.
+Ecologists around the world are sounding the alarm, pointing to a decline in the number of bee and bumblebee families.
+If you imagine that wasps, bumblebees, and bees suddenly disappeared, then hardly anyone will notice the absence of the former.
+Their place will be taken by other lovers of insects and carrion.
+It doesn't make much difference who will destroy the pests.
+However, we should not forget that in addition to harm, they are just like their relatives.

-But the disappearance of pollinators humanity will feel instantly.
-Without bees - pollinators of a significant part of fruit trees and shrubs and bumblebees working on clover and in greenhouses, humanity will suffer hunger.
-But what to do with the decline in the number of pollinators, scientists do not yet know.
+But humanity will immediately feel the disappearance of pollinators.
+Without bees - pollinators of a significant part fruit trees and bushes and bumblebees working on clover and in greenhouses, humanity will suffer famine.
+But scientists don’t yet know what to do about the decline in pollinator numbers.

 Finally, some interesting facts about bees, wasps and bumblebees:

-• After the queen is fertilized, the bees pounce on the drones and drive them out of the hive forever.
-“On the loose” drones quickly die, as they cannot get their own food on their own.
+• After the queen is fertilized, the bees attack the drones and drive them out of the hive forever.
+“When free,” the drones quickly die, since they cannot obtain food for themselves.

-• Wasps, but few people saw him.
-This almost microscopic droplet at the bottom of a new cell is needed by the larva only for the first time, until it becomes able to consume protein food.
+• Wasps, but few have seen him.
+This almost microscopic droplet at the bottom of the new cell is needed by the larva only for the first time, until it becomes able to consume protein food.

-• Bumblebees wake up before everyone else and are the first to collect nectar.
+• Bumblebees wake up earlier than everyone else and are the first to collect nectar.

 • The hornet is a predator that prefers live prey.